This American Flag Cake is made healthy and gluten-free as well. It’s easy to make and the perfect patriotic recipe for the 4th of July.

 Even though this has the 4th of July written all over it, it’s really the perfect cake for all sorts of picnics and summer gatherings.
-Of course if you want to make it for the 4th of July, it’s fun to use the berries to make a flag.
+Of course, if you want to make it for the 4th of July, it’s fun to use the berries to make a flag.

-But with it’s buttery yellow cake topped with vanilla buttercream, the sky is the limit, beyond flag themed toppings!
+But with its buttery yellow cake topped with vanilla buttercream, the sky is the limit, beyond flag-themed toppings!
 The cream cheese frosting from my Carrot Cake would also be a great bet too if you want to mix it up.

 Tips: While the flag topping is fun, it does leave a few pieces of cake with less fruit.
 So it’s nice to serve extra berries on the side to pile on when you serve it.

-How to make this Grain Free Flag Cake:
+How to make this American Flag Cake

 - Start by mixing together the dry ingredients, making sure to break up any lumps of almond flour, (pictured above).